 All of these headlines ask a question with the implication of the answer being in the article.
 If you relate to what the headline focuses on, you will feel compelled to read the article to find out if it applies to you.

 The “Context Phrase: Headline”

 This headline format is all about placing a statement or name or phrase just before using a headline with a set of colons to break it apart.
-Here’s an example to clarify this format of headline –
+Here’s an example to clarify –

 - “Tony Hawk: How A Personal Brand Can Build A Business Empire”

 I really like this style of headline because it allows you to use one or two or three preceding words before a standard how or why or what or any type of headline.
 The preceding words give context and grab attention, can be used to combine two headlines into one, or bring together together two elements that you just can’t squeeze into one sentence.

 I like to use them to make headlines more specific, talking about a person or event, followed by the headline that explains what the article is actually about.

 - “Scam Alert: Don’t Buy Any Internet Marketing Products Until You Read This”

 The “Scam Alert” part of this headline makes it so much more compelling because of the controversy, while the rest of the headline reveals more about what exactly the article is about (and notice again the open loop).

 You can use this headline format to make otherwise boring or standard headlines have more zing, simply by adding a couple of powerful words before it.
 You can also use it to link articles together in a series (see example below).